 Family Nurse Practitioners have completed an Advance Practice Registered Nursing Degree.
 On completion, you’ll serve a varied population spanning multiple age groups, abilities, and socioeconomic backgrounds.
 FNPs are particularly needed in healthcare deserts where rural families may have difficulty reaching a doctor.
 Family Nurse Practitioners earn an average of $55 per hour.
 They may continue their education to become doctors, often serving in the same communities they’ve practiced nursing in, helping to fill physician shortages.

-A significant advantage of completing a Masters’s in FNP is the opportunity to open your own practice, bringing healthcare to where it is needed most, setting your hours, and enhancing your work-life balance.
+A significant advantage of completing a Masters’s in FNP is the opportunity to open your own practice, bringing healthcare to where it is needed most and enhancing your work-life balance.

 5) Masters in Adult-Gerontology Nurse Practitioner